-Dedicated server hosting is definitely worth it for individuals and organizations that require the most power and control from their hosting solution.
+GoDaddy dedicated server hosting is definitely worth it for individuals and organizations that require the most power and control from their hosting solution.
 While a dedicated server is generally the most expensive of all hosting options, it also comes with the most benefits in terms of capabilities.
 For those that need the ability to completely customize their hosting environment based on specific needs, a dedicated server may be worth it.

 In terms of performance and customization options, yes.
 However, such powerful hosting may not be necessary in all cases.
 Shared hosting is a great option for small personal and business websites or blogs.
 It is also less costly.
-VPS hosting is generally higher in cost, but gives you much more flexibility and resource limits with your plan.
+GoDaddy VPS hosting is generally higher in cost, but gives you much more flexibility and resource limits with your plan.
 VPS hosting is also believed to provide better security and performance all around.

 Though the acronyms VPS and VPN are very similar (and are often easily confused for one another), they are actually two completely different services.
 VPS stands for virtual private server and is a means for web hosting in a virtual private environment.
 Hence the name.